-Year E Decem Ended Iber 31, Change е
+Year E Decem Change e

 2019 2020 Amount %

-(in thous ands, except percentages s)
+(in thous ands, except percentages 5)

-\$17,601 \$17,744 \$143 1%
+Research and development \$17,601 \$17,744 \$143 1%

 Research and development expenses increased by \$0.1 million, or 1%, from the year ended December 31, 2019 to the year ended December 31, 2020.
 The increase was primarily driven by increased compensation expense associated with field application scientist headcount increases and applications development headcount increases which combined to add \$1.4 million to research and development costs, offset by reduced expenses associated with our CARMA activities of \$1.1 million and reduced travel expenses of \$0.3 million during 2020 due to the impact of the COVID-19 pandemic.